 We all go through stressful days at work or at home.
-The list of things to do seems to never end and the deadlines are getting closer and closer.
-We know.
-In these times of stress we tend to go for a slice of pizza or unhealthy food.
+The list of things to do seems never ending and deadlines seem to pile up.
+We know, that in these times of stress we tend to go for a slice of pizza or unhealthy food.
 Also, who has time to eat something healthy?

 Some studies have shown that diet can affect personal stress levels.
 So eating smart can help you relax and deal with tough situations.
 The following 5 foods have gained fame as brain foods.